CodersheepY/BrianNote/Note/debug_cal_bandgap.md

 2. **Set `VASP_PP_PATH` to Point to User Directory**

-   In your script or `.bashrc` file, set the environment variable so `VASP_PP_PATH` points to the user directory:
+   In the script or `.bashrc` file, set the environment variable so `VASP_PP_PATH` points to the user directory:

    ```bash
    export VASP_PP_PATH="$HOME/vasp_potentials"